advanced-rest-client/arc-data-export/README.md

 #### options

+Export options.

+##### provider
-Export options. `provider` tells which export provider should be used.
-Currently ARC support `file` and `drive`.
+The `provider` tells which export provider should be used.
+Currently ARC supports `file` and `drive`.

+##### file
-`file` is export file name.
+Export file name.

+##### encrypt

+`Boolean`.
+When set it sends the content for encryption before exporting data to file/drive.
+When set `passphrase` must be also set, even when empty string.
+The component does not support data encoding.
+It dispatches `encryption-encode` custom event for the application to encode the data.

+##### passphrase

+A pass phrase to use to encrypt the content.
+It must be set to a string, however it can be empty.

 #### providerOptions